 Johannes Burchart was nominated Protonotary Apostolic in 1481 and appointed Master of Ceremonies to Pope Sixtus IV in 1483, an office he had bought for 450 ducats.
 He held it until his death on 16 May 1506, serving four Popes during his tenure.
 See more

-The Pope's second son Juan refers to the college of cardinals as lemmings when they flee the Vatican in anticipation of an impending French invasion.
+Juan refers to the college of cardinals as lemmings when they flee the Vatican in anticipation of an impending French invasion.
 He's several centuries too early to use this expression.
 The popular myth of mass lemming suicide began when the Walt Disney movie, 'Wild Wilderness' was released in 1958.
 Furthermore, lemmings only live in the Arctic tundra and would be unheard of in 15th century Italy.
 See more

 I disapprove of lechery, debauchery, drunkenness.

 Which is why our father made you the cardinal.

 Why then did he make you a duke?

 Because lechery and debauchery are the very marks of nobility.